oemof/tespy/docs/modules/networks.rst

     You have to provide the exact amount of required parameters (neither less nor more) and the parametrisation must not lead to linear dependencies.
-    Each parameter you set for a connection and each energy flow you specify for a bus will add one equation to your system.
+    Each parameter you set for a connection will add one equation to your system.
 On top, each component provides a different amount of basic equations plus the equations provided by your component specification.

 For example, consider a pump: Total mass flow as well as the fluid mass fractions of the mixture entering the pump will be identical at the outlet.
 The